Frequently Asked Questions

 In order to address the overpopulation of dogs in Franklin County, licenses are discounted to $18 annually for dogs that are spayed or neutered.
 The discount also applies in the following cases:

-- The dog is three months old or younger (only 1 year licenses are allowed).
+- The dog is nine months old or younger (only 1 year licenses are allowed, unless a different exception applies).

 - The dog is advanced in years, or has a condition that makes it impossible or inadvisable to spay or neuter (veterinarian's signature required).